untillpro/scm4j/scm4j-vcs-svn/README.md

 - Or run `gradle test`

 # Limitations
 - According to IVCS description `IVCS.getBranches()` should return list of user-created branches.
 But a branch and a dir are the same for SVN.
-So `SVNVCS.getBranches()` returns set of first level folders of "Branches/" branch and "Trunk" branch.
+So `SVNVCS.getBranches()` returns set of first-level folders of "Branches/" branch and "Trunk" branch.
 I.e.:
 	- Assume we have following directory structure:
 		- Branches/Br1/Folder/file.txt
 		- Branches/Br2/Folder/file.txt